dhis2/dhis2-docs/src/user/using-the-capture-app.md

 ###Quick actions

-The quick actions-widget contains shortcuts to the most common actions performed by the user.
+The quick actions widget offers shortcuts for frequently used actions for the current enrollment.

 ![](resources/images/capture_app/enrollment-dashboard-quick-actions.png)